 Themed Sections – from time to time we will invite papers around a particular theme – if you have an idea for a themed section please let us know here.

 We welcome submissions from practitioners, consultants and academics and ask that they be readily accessible to reflective practitioners, owners and clients of the Architecture, Engineering and Construction (AEC) Industry, to AEC students and researchers.
 You will find instructions for authors here.

 For many of our readers, English is a second or third language and we want your paper to be readily understandable by them as well as by practitioners and those who are fluent in English.
-Before you submit a paper, please use an editor and/or proof-reader to ensure that your use of English - including content, style, clarity, organisation and grammar - is of the highest order and does justice to the ideas you are presenting.
+Before you submit a paper, please use an editor and/or proof-reader to ensure that your use of English – including content, style, clarity, organization and grammar – is of the highest order and does justice to the ideas you are presenting.